instructor-ai/instructor/docs/blog/posts/caching.md

 > Instructor make working with language models easy, but they are still computationally expensive.

-Today, we're diving into optimizing instructor code while maintaining the excellent DX offered by Pydantic models.
-We'll tackle the challenges of caching Pydantic models, typically incompatible with `pickle`, and explore solutions that use `decorators` like using `functools.cache`.
-Then, we'll craft custom decorators with `diskcache` and `redis`.
+Today, we're diving into optimizing instructor code while maintaining the excellent DX offered by [Pydantic](https://docs.pydantic.dev/latest/) models.
+We'll tackle the challenges of caching Pydantic models, typically incompatible with `pickle`, and explore solutions that use `decorators` like `functools.cache`.
+Then, we'll craft custom decorators with `diskcache` and `redis` to support persistent caching and distributed systems.

-Lets first consider a simple example, using the `OpenAI` Python client to extract user details.
+Lets first consider our canonical example, using the `OpenAI` Python client to extract user details.

 ```python
 import instructor